 Unmarried Anne is fortunate to have the support of her blue-blooded relatives.
 But in direct address to the camera, Anne admits that she is haunted by the memory of a love affair she was persuaded to end with an enterprising but fortuneless sailor, Frederick Wentworth (Cosmo Jarvis).

 Anne’s regrets only grow when Wentworth returns to the country as a wealthy naval captain.
-Anne’seager to find a wife, and even if he first sets his sights on Anne’s sister-in-law LouisAnne’s Towle), his attention always returns to Anne.
+Anne’s eager to find a wife, and even if he first sets his sights on Anne’s sister-in-law, LouisAnne’s Towle, his attention always returns to Anne.
 As a big-budget period drama, this film has all of the sexy accoutrements one would expect to see in one.

-The need to maintain the appearance of a contemporary cheek seems to have swallowed up the story’s protagonist, its plot, and even its themes of regret and loneliness.
+The stark difference between the modernised dialogue and Austen’s language is that Austen’s style seems more formal.
+The need to maintain the appearance of a contemporary chic seems to have swallowed up the story’s protagonist, its plot, and even its themes of regret and loneliness.

 It’s hard to imagine that Austen fans will find comfort or escape in Carrie Cracknell’s novel version.
 The painful past and present tense create a disarmingly naked window into current Hollywood filmmaking anxieties.
+Rather than risk presenting a pre-feminist heroine who lacks confidence, it is better to have the entire film be a sceptical, uncertain affair.